 Whether you’re headed out on your first backpacking trip or finishing your Triple Crown 7,700 miles later, the gear you pack can make or break your hike.
 With ever more options that claim to be ultralight or ultra-featured, how do you land on the right kit for you?

-Ultimately, gear decisions are driven by where you prioritize having comfort during your adventure: the hiking portion, or your time in camp.
+Ultimately, gear decisions are driven by where you prioritize having comfort during your adventure: the hiking portion or your time in camp.
 Each gear decision you make will affect both.
-Keep in mind that if every piece of gear catered to comfort in camp, you’d be so sore and exhausted from carrying that heavy load that you’d have a hard time relaxing at the end of the day.
+Keep in mind that if every piece of gear is catered to comfort in camp, you’ll be so sore and exhausted from carrying that heavy load that you’ll have a hard time relaxing at the end of the day.

 Tents vs. Tarps

 - Freedom of setup, especially with freestanding tents, be it on wooden tent platforms, rocky terrain, or soil too soft to stake.

 - Fast setup versus dealing with lots of stakes and tension points on a tarp.